The Front: Reception

 Critical reception of The Front was divided between those who thought it effectively and amusingly dealt with the topic of McCarthyism and those who thought it a superficial gloss instead of a pithy statement about the McCarthy era.
 In 1976, reviewing it for The New York Times, Vincent Canby acknowledged the film's lack of direct political commentary: "The Front is not the whole story of an especially unpleasant piece of American history.
 It may be faulted for oversimplification.
 Mr. Ritt and Mr. Bernstein, veterans of the blacklist, are not interested in subtleties.
 Yet, even in its comic moments, The Front works on the conscience.
 "It recreates the awful noise of ignorance that can still be heard."
-(Canby, 1976).

 Pauline Kael wrote in praise of the film and the performance of Woody Allen in particular: "At its most appealing, this movie says that people shouldn't be pressured to inform on their friends, that people shouldn't be humiliated in order to earn a living.
-Humbly, this film asks for fairness...When you see Woody Allen in one of his own films, in a peculiar way you take him for granted; here you appreciate his skill, because you miss him so much when he's offscreen."
+Humbly, this film asks for fairness...
+When you see Woody Allen in one of his own films, in a peculiar way you take him for granted; here you appreciate his skill, because you miss him so much when he's offscreen."

 Roger Ebert dismissed the political value of The Front: "What we get are the adventures of a schlemiel in wonderland".
 He felt that the Woody Allen character was too comic and unconvincing a writer to represent the true nature of "front" writers.
 He added that Hecky Brown was a worthwhile character: "The tragedy implied by this character tells us what we need to know about the blacklist's effect on people's lives; the rest of the movie adds almost nothing else".

-As of December 2023, The Front holds a rating of 69% on Rotten Tomatoes from 26 reviews.
+As of June 2026, The Front holds a rating of 67% on Rotten Tomatoes from 27 reviews.